nathanl/searchlight/README.md

 ```
 ## Adapters

-Currently, Searchlight has adapters for ActiveRecord and ActionView.
+Currently, Searchlight has adapters for ActiveRecord, ActionView, and Mongoid.
 We'd love to get pull requests for others. :)

-### ActiveRecord
+### ActiveRecord and Mongoid

-When you call `search_on` in your Searchlight class, Searchlight checks whether the search target comes from ActiveRecord, and, if so, mixes a module into your class.
+When you call `search_on` in your Searchlight class, Searchlight checks whether the search target comes from ActiveRecord or Mongoid, and, if so, mixes a module into your class.

 For each of your search options, the module will have the simplest possible search method defined.
-For example, if your class `searches :name`, the module will have this method:
+For example, if your class `searches :name`, the ActiveRecord module will have this method:

 ```ruby
   def search_name